Hiking Chernobyl Memorial Forest at Ocklawaha Prairie Restoration Area

 Background and Hiking

-Dedicated in 1996 to victims of the Chernobyl disaster in the Ukraine, the forest provides an abundance of longleaf pine.
+Dedicated in 1996 to victims of the Chernobyl disaster in Ukraine, the forest provides an abundance of longleaf pine.
 You can read about the Chernobyl Memorial Forest dedication at the Orlando Sentinel.
 After parking in the free open lot, you will follow the clearly marked red blazes on the trees to follow the loop.
 You will always find the memorial pine to your right, assuming you follow the loop clockwise.
 Likewise, various local growth such as laurel and live oak lie to your right.

 Add Distance to Your Hike